cas-packone/packone/README.rst

 Install
 ===================

-Choose a linux (Centos 7.5 is verified) host which network can reach the target openstack group resource, and create a postgresql db with its information (db_user, db_passwd, db_host, db_port, db_name) collected.
+Choose a linux host with python 3.6, and create a postgresql db with its information (db_user, db_passwd, db_host, db_port, db_name) collected.
 Then run:

 pip install pk1